 Annual Conference.
 The conference is SEJ’s signature event, and panels are organized by and for journalists.
-A call for pitches is typically sent to members six to eight months prior to the conference dates (stay tuned for the dates of SEJ’s next conference).
+A call for pitches is typically sent to members six to eight months prior to the conference dates (sign up for conference information).
 If your idea is accepted, you’ll need to recruit a diverse slate of speakers, including a moderator if that’s not you.
-Volunteers are also needed to lead tours/mini-tours and organize beat dinners.
+Volunteers are also needed to lead tours/mini-tours.

 Awards.
 SEJ's Awards for Reporting on the Environment honor the best environmental journalism in 10 categories, bringing recognition to the most important stories on the planet.
 Screeners and judges help determine which among hundreds of stories are most award-worthy.
 Volunteers should be active or retired journalists, or former journalists currently working in a job closely related to journalism (such as professors or journalism educators).

 Time commitment: Two screeners are needed to whittle down at least seven categories over approximately three weeks in Apr/May.
 Read the screeners job description.
 Three judges per category begin late April, with a deadline of July 1.
 Read the judges job description.